 The act of detoxing can become dangerous if you’re not pooping at least once a day.
 When your body is unable excrete waste material, toxins get absorbed back into your system, which can make you experience unpleasant symptoms.
 If you’re prone to constipation, there are a few natural remedies to help you cleanse in a gentle way:

 - cardamom essential oil – Rubbing a few drops on the bottom of your feet before bed can get things moving overnight.

 - magnesium – In addition to being an essential mineral, magnesium can be helpful for constipation as it pulls water into the gut and functions as a mild laxative.
 Best practices are to take it before bed on an empty stomach.
 Since it’s also a muscle relaxant and generally calming for the body, it’s been known to promote a better night sleep as well.
 I like the brand Healthy Gut because it is in capsule form and you don’t have to drink much water before bed.
 More on using magnesium for sleep here.

-- castor oil – When taken orally, castor oil can be used as a laxative.
+- castor oil – When taken orally, castor oil for liver detox can be used as a laxative.
 Just be careful – a little goes a long way.
 Start with a teaspoon and go from there.
 And remember it’s not safe for pregnancy!

 - smooth move tea can also be very effective, but like with castor oil, proceed with caution as it can be rather aggressive.

 A number of studies clearly show that stress has an impact on hepatic inflammatory response.
 When you’re mentally stressed out, so is your liver.
 This makes complete sense as your liver ends up bearing the brunt of any hormone dysregulation – and cortisol is often a driving force of imbalances.
 If a meditation practice is too hard core for where you’re at, try simply taking 5 minutes out of your day for deep belly breathing.